Cyclothiazomycin: Biosynthesis

 Cyclothiazomycin is part of a class of natural products that are ribosomally synthesized and post-translationally modified peptides (RiPPs).
 As such, cyclothiazomycin begins as a peptide that is synthesized in the bacterial ribosome.
 A series of chemical steps by biosynthetic enzymes transform the original peptide into the final (mature) natural product.

 The gene encoding for cyclothiazomycin begins with a short open reading frame (ORF) ctmA (cltA).
 CtmD (cltB) encodes a "fused" TOMM cyclodehydratase believed to take part in the formation of thiazolines.
 The enzyme encoded by the ctmB (cltC) gene is believed to catalyze the dehydrogenation of thiazolines to thiazoles.
 CtmE and ctmF (ctlE and cltF) each encode a split lanthipeptide dehydratase which dehydrates serine and threonine to dehydroalanine and dehydrobutyrine.
 CtmG (cltG) is believed to aide in the production of the central pyridine.
 CtmI (cltD) encodes a ThiF-like protein.
 CtmH (cltH) is a LuxR-type regulatory gene.
-CtmJK are not present in the cycloythiazomycin A and C clusters; there is no known function.
+CtmJK are not present in the cyclothiazomycin A and C clusters; there is no known function.
 The cltN gene is believed to encode an enzyme that is involved in the formation of the tertiary thioether, however this has not been proven and cltN is not regulated by ctmH.CtmA, ctmD, ctmF, and ctmG deletion leads to the disappearance of cyclothiazomycin A.

 CtmH is a LuxR-type regulatory gene that was shown to regulate ctmA-ctmL.